 Gallstone Size and Risk of Developing Gallbladder Cancer

 Gallstones are a major indicator of gallbladder cancer.
-This is why doctors recommend the removal of the gallbladder when gallstones are diagnosed.
-People who were diagnosed with large gallstones were found to be at a greater risk of cancer.
-However, this study is not confirmed with data analysis.
+When the doctors diagnose the presence of gallstones, this is why doctors recommend its removal.
+There are speculations that people with large gallstones are at a greater risk of gallbladder cancer.
+However, there is no confirmation on the study with data analysis.

 Although there have been findings of relation between gallstone size and cancer, it is not a reliable source.
 You need to let your GP decide whether you need surgery or not.